Permanent – Part Time (30 hours)

 First and foremost, you will have Chartered status with the British Psychological Society and Registered as a Forensic Psychologist with the Health and Care Professions Council and be on the Register of Applied Psychology Practice Supervisors (RAAPS) with the BPS.

 You will possess good awareness and knowledge of the Offender Personality Disorder pathway and the experience and ability to make good clinical formulations of offenders with complex needs.
-You will be comfortable completing parole reports and carrying out assessments such as WAIS IV, HCR-20, PCL-R, IPDE and SARA, you’ll also be able to work in a multi-disciplinary way and bring a collaborative approach to your work with your team and with the offenders.
+You will have experience in the completion of parole reports and carrying out assessments such as WAIS-IV, HCR-20, PCL-R, IPDE and SARA, to support Trainees in their practice.
+You’ll also be able to work in a multi-disciplinary way and bring a collaborative approach to your work with your team and with the prisoners.